HuisheepLuo/Non-ideal-transistors-Atlas/Readme.md

 # Non-ideal transistors Atlas
-Non-ideal transistor Atlas is a Python based tool for identify the non-ideal effect transistors.
+Non-ideal transistor Atlas is a Python based tool for the identification of the non-ideal effect transistors.

 The classification approach is a simple MLP network based on Pytorch.
 It could classify non-ideal effects of transistors, namely charge transport, charge injection, charge trapping, and dynamic ionic capacitance.